 ‘We Are Light’, the Prize-Winning Debut Novel by Gerda Blees: Circling above Good and Evil

-A simple press report about a death in a commune inspired Gerda Blees to write We are Light, a story about how ideals can bring out both the best and the worst in humankind.
+A simple press report about a death in a commune inspired Gerda Blees to write We Are Light, a story about how ideals can bring out both the best and the worst in humankind.
 Blees won the EU Prize for Literature with her debut novel.
-An English translation of this work is forthcoming.

 The key to a good novel?
 Not the plot, not the characters, and perhaps not even the narrative style itself.
 Indeed, according to author and poet Ilja Leonard Pfeijffer, who appeared on the Dutch television programme Summer Residents (Zomergasten) in 2020, the key to producing a good novel can be found in the setting.
 There are perhaps only a few authors who would confess to this so openly but, for many novels, it certainly holds true.
 It is often the first thing a reader remembers, as they pluck an almost forgotten book off the shelf and try to recall what it was all about.

 The setting in We Are Light, the debut novel by Gerda Blees (1985), will certainly stick with us.
 In the summer of 2017, Blees, who previously published short stories and poetry, read about the death of a woman in a commune in Utrecht.
 She went on to read more articles about this suspicious death, browsed the website of the commune, before subsequently allowing her imagination to run unbridled with the story.
 By digging deeper into the background of the Sound & Love (Klank & Liefde) commune, this ostensible fait divers was seized upon in order to grab today’s world by the scruff of the neck.